prvn18/prvn18/README.md

 # 💫 About Me:
 i'm Pravin Katare, B.tech Artificial Intelligence And Machine Learning Student at Alard Univrsity Pune and tech enthusiast passionate about Artificial Intelligence and Machine Learning.
-I'm building strong foundations in Python, DSA, and ML while working on projects that help me understand real-world Al applications.<br> My goal is to become an ML Engineer, and I'm actively improving my skills, contributing to projects
+I'm building strong foundations in Python, DSA, and ML while working on projects that help me understand real-world Al applications,My goal is to become an ML Engineer, and I'm actively improving my skills, contributing to projects

 ## 🌐 Socials: